kdrag0n/protonaosp.kdrag0n.dev/docs/developers/details/performance.md

 ## Benchmarks

-Raw benchmark results and analysis spreadsheets can be found in the [Google Drive folder](https://drive.google.com/drive/folders/14GCQuRhyHGWcQSj7ymNfD25fScD7vSIK).
+Raw benchmark results and analysis spreadsheets can be found in the [Google Drive folder](https://drive.google.com/drive/folders/1qORVRrTQ71vv4bjqJlhq4MR8kr5P1NT_).
+Most of the results are from a Pixel 5.